sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 Let's unpack this a bit.
 1. This line makes what would be a vertex buffer into and index buffer.
 If we didn't specify this, the shader would loop through the elements in this list for every vertex.
 2. Vertex attributes have a limited size: `Float4` or the equivalent.
 This means that our instance buffer will take up multiple attribute slots.
 4 in our case.
-3. Since we're using 2 slots for our `Vertex` struct, we need to start the `shader_location` at 2.

 Now we need to add a `VertexBufferDescriptor` to our `render_pipeline`.